renegarciat/EPC/challenges/ValidSyntaxP/README.md

 ## Instructions

-Create new file in the folder *challenges\ValidSyntaxP\Submissions*.
+- Create new file in the folder *challenges\ValidSyntaxP\Submissions*.
 Name it using the format of the following example:
 > Andres_Abundis_ValidParentheses.c

-Copy the function header in file *challenges\ValidSyntaxP\FunctionHeader.c*.
+- Copy the function header in file *challenges\ValidSyntaxP\FunctionHeader.c*.
-Paste it in the file you just created and develop your solution there.
+- Paste it in the file you just created and develop your solution there.
-Please do not copy the solution/ideas of the other members of the community.
+- Please do not copy the solution/ideas of the other members of the community.
+- Working in the solution by yourself is the best way to develop your skills!

+## Deadline

 The solution must be submitted to the folder *challenges/ValidSyntaxP/Submissions* before the 20th of November at 11:59pm.

-Working in the solution by yourself is the best way to develop your skills!
+## Evaluation

+The Co-Leads of the community will evaluate the solutions
+- We will evaluate time and memory complexity.
+- We will measure the time it takes your program to execute a specific input.
+- We will evualuate the originality of your solution.

 ## Problem Description